jamalhemsley/portfolio/README.md

 Things to (eventually) get around to doing:

--   Build out case studies.
+-   [ ] Build out case studies.
--   Clean up repetitive CSS.
+-   [ ] Eliminate repetitive CSS.
+-   [ ] Improve handling of repetitive static queries.
--   Break down components into utilities that can be reused without additional code.
+-   [ ] Break down components into utilities that can be reused without additional code.
--   Utilize a platform such as Contentful for better content management.
+-   [ ] Utilize a platform such as Contentful for better content management.

 ## License